mauriciocarrazza/Data-Science-Projects/README.md

 ![tech profiles analysis](https://github.com/mauriciocarrazza/Data-Science-Projects/assets/85778131/a42f9845-847c-4bee-9659-63e8cfd12116)

+## Dic-2022 - (Own Initiative) - Customer Segmentation Analysis with a Furniture Store's Data
+Objective: segment customers based on groups based on their last purchase and number of purchases.

+**Link to the project**: (link here)  <br />

+**Topics:**
+- Data manipulation and analysis in Python
+- Data viz in Python
+- Machine Learning (clustering)

+(img)

 ## Apr-2022 - (Internship Project) - Database creation for Water Treatment Processes
 Developed my chemical engineering degree project entitled "Effective use and control of water in a cosmetic manufacturer" (Earned a final industry grade of 48/50).
 The folder contains the final doc presented to the university.
 All of the information about the project development is found in the chapter #6.